zephraph/webview/README.md

 # @justbe/webview

-A light, cross-platform library for building web-based desktop apps.
+A light, cross-platform library for building web-based desktop apps with [Deno](https://deno.com/).

 > [!NOTE]
 > This is alpha level software that's rapidly changing.
 Things might break.
 Please let me know if you notice anything missing or not working.